BaadMaro/CTF/IDEH-2021-Writeups/History/README.md

 ## Detailed solution
-The challenge talk about a file founded at one of the company's computers.
+The challenge talk about a file found at one of the company's computers.
 The file represent a list of commands which is similar to a bash history file.

 Start looking at the file, we found some base64 encoding strings :